Yuuuuume7/CapstoneProject/README.md

      - GridSearchSV

 7. Modeling
-   * Create the final model with Decision Tree Classification
+   * Create the final model with Logistic Regression

 8. Create an Application
    * Create a web application with Streamlit